placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

       - `RESUME=/dev/mapper/ubuntu--vg-swaplv`
   - `sudo update-initramfs -k all -u && sudo update-grub`
   - `reboot`
-  - test hibernation with `sudo systemctl hibernate`, at this point it should work. pause all guests before going into the hibernation, just in case. if a guest freezes after the host wakes up from the hibernation, send Shut Down signal once to the guest to wake it up from the freeze https://bugzilla.redhat.com/show_bug.cgi?id=1223541
+  - test hibernation with `sudo systemctl hibernate`, at this point it should work

 ## continue setting up the hibernation